kkouptsov/BridgeCrossing/README.md

 A mockup of this algorithm is done in [`python/direct.py`](https://github.com/kkouptsov/BridgeCrossing/blob/master/python/direct.py).
 Starting from the initial "left" state, all possible moves are enumerated, and for each new "right" state all possible moves back are enumerated.
 The algorithm recursively continues until the end state `1111R` is encountered.
 Due to eliminated back-moves, the transition graph is acyclic, so the recursion will eventually stop.

 The algorithm has terrible complexity and is suitable only for relatively small input data (4-5 hikers).
-This method, however, emunerates all possible paths with their weights thereby rigorously arriving at the optimal path.
-The path such obtained can be used as a reliable test case for a more optimal algorithm (proof by enumeration).
+This method, however, emunerates all possible paths with their weights thereby rigorously arriving at the optimal path (proof by enumeration).
+The path such obtained can be used as a reliable test case for a more optimal algorithm.

 Another, more efficient, method is based on Dijkstra's shortest path algorithm.
 A mockup of this method is done in [`/python/dijkstra.py`](https://github.com/kkouptsov/BridgeCrossing/blob/master/python/dijkstra.py).